hitohata/Real-time_sentiment_analytics_and_insights_dashboard/README.md

 #### Email Alerts/Notifications

-After the feedback is analyzed.
-The system aggregates the negative sentiment of feedback over a 5-minute period.
+After the feedback is analyzed, the system aggregates the negative sentiment of feedback over a 5-minute period.
 The negative sentiment is stored in DynamoDB.
 If the negative sentiment exceeds 5, an alert is sent to the customer experience team via Discord webhook and WhatsApp.